Learn how to correctly use Google Ads keyword match types and improve your conversions, traffic and how your budget is spent.

 Use your search terms report to see what is working, what’s converting and, importantly, what it’s all costing.
 From there, you can address problem areas and increase budgets accordingly.

-But what should you do if your keywords aren’t working as well as you hoped?
+What to do if your keywords aren’t working well

 Well, make sure you’re using negative keywords too.
 If you’re not sure what these are, just take a look at our Beginner’s Guide To Negative Keywords.